hoangcuong2011/Good-Papers/Gaussian CheatSheet.md

 - Gaussian CheatSheet

 Gaussian distribution has a lot of beautiful formula that we might encounter them in various cases.
 Here I show some of them.

-1. *Gaussian Indentities*.
-(For reference see this http://www.gatsby.ucl.ac.uk/~snelson/thesis.pdf - page 124)
+1. *Gaussian Indentities* (For reference see this http://www.gatsby.ucl.ac.uk/~snelson/thesis.pdf - page 124)
 Let us assume we have a Gaussian distribution on a vector y:
     Y samples from N(mean U*f, covariance A)